-- Buffer RPE is supplied as a concentrate.
-Before using for the first time, add 4 volumes of ethanol (96-100%) as indicated on the bottle to obtain a working solution. - If performing optional on-column DNase digestion, prepare DNase I stock solution as described in Appendix C (page 30).
+• Buffer RPE is supplied as a concentrate.
+Before using for the first time, add 4 volumes of ethanol (96-100%) as indicated on the bottle to obtain a working solution.

+If performing optional on-column DNase digestion, prepare DNase I stock solution as described in "Appendix C: Optional On-Column DNase Digestion with the RNase-Free DNase Set", page 34.